Gifts Given During An Engagement

 A Utah Court of Appeals case from 2007 had a man bring an action against his former fiancé after she broke off their engagement for the costs associated with vacations, assistance in buying a vehicle, and vasectomy he paid for, though she did give the engagement ring back.
 See Hess v.
 Johnston, 163 P.3d 747 ( ).
 The court refused to grant relief because, unlike the engagement ring, these are not gifts that by their very nature would suggest they are conditioned upon a marriage, nor do the circumstances surrounding their giving clarify the issue.
 It was therefore impossible for the donor to prove, in court what his intent was.
 Perhaps he should have saved the trip to Paris for the honeymoon.

-This article was written by Attorney Christopher Young of Hepworth & Associates and Associates.
+This article was written by Attorney Christopher Young of Hepworth & Associates.